 PMO - prioritization as part of strategic planning (WIP)

-In every org I've ever worked, enterprise planning and prioritization has been a challenge.
-A number of competing approaches come together to make the spaghetti
+In every org I've ever been (and believe me, that's a fair few), enterprise planning and prioritization has been a challenge.
+A number of competing approaches come together to make the spiderweb of entangled quarks.

-• We also know, that product managers prepare vision statements and roadmaps for their products, which provides a 'bottom-up' view of planned items
+• We also know, that product managers prepare vision statements and roadmaps for their products, which provides a 'bottom-up' view of planned items.
+These may have an ROI estimate and value statement.

 Add new comment